-- (1) Eligibility Requirements New Applicants [Board Motion #14-03-20] - (a) An applicant must be twenty-one (21) years of age or over. - (b) An applicant must be a member of The Canadian Kennel Club for five (5) consecutive years immediately preceding the application. - (c) An applicant must have been a resident of Canada during the five (5) year period immediately preceding the application.
-A resident of Canada as defined by The Canadian Kennel Club By-laws shall mean a person whose principal residence is located in Canada and shall include members of the Canadian Armed Forces and Canadian Diplomatic Corps who are stationed outside the country on a temporary basis, as required by their respective duties. - (1) Licensed judges who are no longer residents of Canada will continue to enjoy the privileges granted under that licence, providing that they meet the requirements as set out in section B. 7. - (d) An applicant must have a minimum ten (10) years of documented breeding experience in which the applicant must have bred a minimum of four (4) Canadian bred and Canadian Kennel Club registered litters and must have bred and finished six (6) dogs with Canadian Kennel Club conformation championships from a minimum of four (4) litters referred to herein;
+- (1) Eligibility Requirements New Applicants [Board Motions #14-03-20, #16-12-2023] - (a) An applicant must be twenty-one (21) years of age or over. - (b) An applicant must be a member of The Canadian Kennel Club for five (5) consecutive years immediately preceding the application. - (c) An applicant must have been a resident of Canada during the five (5) year period immediately preceding the application.
+A resident of Canada as defined by The Canadian Kennel Club By-laws shall mean a person whose principal residence is located in Canada and shall include members of the Canadian Armed Forces and Canadian Diplomatic Corps who are stationed outside the country on a temporary basis, as required by their respective duties. - (d) An applicant must have a minimum ten (10) years of documented breeding experience in which the applicant must have bred a minimum of four (4) Canadian bred and Canadian Kennel Club registered litters and must have bred and finished six (6) dogs with Canadian Kennel Club conformation championships from a minimum of four (4) litters referred to herein;